 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, which are subject to the "safe harbor" created by those sections.
 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to them.
 In some cases you can identify forward-looking statements by words such as "may," "will," "should," "could," "would," "expects," "plans," "anticipates," "believes," "estimates," "projects," "predicts," "potential" and similar expressions intended to identify forward-looking statements.
-Examples of these statements include, but are not limited to, statements related to the process and timing of anticipated future development of our product candidates, DSUVIATM (sufentanil sublingual tablet, 30 mcg), known as DZUVEOTM outside the United States, and Zalviso® (sufentanil sublingual tablet system), including the timing and review of the NDA resubmission for DSUVIA; the anticipated timing of any FDA advisory committee meeting or PDUFA date regarding DSUVIA; the timing of the planned NDA resubmission for Zalviso; the accuracy of our estimates regarding expenses, capital requirements and the need for financing; the status of the Amended Agreements with Grünenthal, including potential milestones and royalty payments under the Amended Agreements, or any other future potential collaborations; and the therapeutic and commercial potential of our product candidates, including potential market opportunities for DSUVIA, DZUVEO and Zalviso.
+Examples of these statements include, but are not limited to, statements related to the planned United States launch of DSUVIATM (sufentanil sublingual tablet, 30 mcg), known as DZUVEOTM outside the United States; the process and timing of anticipated future development of Zalviso® (sufentanil sublingual tablet system), including the timing of the planned NDA resubmission for Zalviso; the accuracy of our estimates regarding expenses, capital requirements and the need for financing; the status of the Amended Agreements with Grünenthal, including potential milestones and royalty payments under the Amended Agreements, or any other future potential collaborations; and the therapeutic and commercial potential of our approved products and product candidates, including potential market opportunities for DSUVIA, DZUVEO and Zalviso.

 Forward-looking statements are based on AcelRx's current expectations and inherently involve significant risks and uncertainties.
 Actual results and timing of events could differ materially from those anticipated in such forward-looking statements as a result of various factors.
-For a more detailed discussion of the potential risks and uncertainties that may impact the accuracy of these forward-looking statements, see the "Risk Factors" section in Part II, Item 1A of this Quarterly Report on Form 10-Q. You should not place undue reliance on these forward-looking statements, which reflect AcelRx's view only as of the date of this Quarterly Report on Form 10-Q. You should read this Quarterly Report on Form 10-Q completely and with the understanding that our actual future results may be materially different from those we expect.
-Except as required by law, we assume no obligation to update these forward-looking statements, whether as a result of new information, future events or otherwise.
+For a more detailed discussion of the potential risks and uncertainties that may impact the accuracy of these forward-looking statements, see the "Risk Factors" section in Part II, Item 1A of this Quarterly Report on Form 10-Q. You should not place undue reliance on these forward-looking statements, which reflect AcelRx's view only as of the date of this Quarterly Report on Form 10-Q. You should read this Quarterly Report on Form 10-Q. You should read this Quarterly Report on Form 10-Q. You should read this Quarterly Report on Form 10-Q. You should read this Quarterly Report on Form 10-Q. You should read this Quarterly Report on Form 10-Q. You should read this Quarterly Report on Form 10-Q. You should read this Quarterly Report on Form 10-Q, we assume no obligation to update these forward-looking statements, whether as a result of new information, future events or otherwise.